Scifabric/pbs/README.md

 ## Configuring pbs

-pbs is very handy when you work with one or two PyBossa servers.
+pbs is very handy when you work with one or two PYBOSSA servers.
 The best way to configure it is creating a simple config file in your home folder:

 ```bash